aungkhantmoe/phishing_recaptcha/README.md

 # reCAPTCHA Phishing
 This is an attempt to recreate the reCAPTCHA phishing technique that is seen in the wild.
 Companies are free to use this as reference to train internal staff.

-Credits to John Hammonf: https://github.com/JohnHammond/recaptcha-phish
+Credits to John Hammond: https://github.com/JohnHammond/recaptcha-phish

 # Comparison between real and phishing reCAPTCHA